Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Introduction

 \subsection{Background}

 The forthcoming Sixth-Generation (6G) wireless networks aim to provide seamless connectivity and personalized services for massive users anywhere and anytime.
+The International Telecommunication Union Telecommunication Radiocommunication Sector (ITU-R) has identified six 6G usage scenarios for 2030 and beyond in International Mobile Telecommunications (IMT)-2030 \cite{0}: immersive communication, Hyper-Reliable Low-Latency Communication (HRLLC), massive communication, AI-and-communication integration, ubiquitous connectivity, and Integrated Sensing And Communication (ISAC).
+In the 6G era, mobile networks are expected to evolve beyond incremental enhanced connectivity toward globally covered intelligent networks.
+This evolution is driven by immersive/holographic services, massive machine collaboration, digital twins, and native AI, demanding higher throughput, capacity, and reliability, as well as deeper convergence of communication, sensing, and computing.
 However, traditional Terrestrial Networks (TNs) are inadequate for addressing uninterrupted global coverage, particularly in dense areas, remote areas, and high-mobility scenarios \cite{1}.
 For example, in urban areas, the limited number and fixed locations of terrestrial base stations fail to satisfy the increasing throughput requirements.
 In remote areas, the scarcity of network infrastructure hinders the provision of real-time communications.
 In high-mobility scenarios, frequent cell handovers and severe channel fadings lead to poor link quality.
-Additionally, the planar topology of terrestrial cellular networks poses challenges in facilitating the collaborative interaction of communication, sensing, and computation between users and their surroundings, which constrains the development of digital applications such as immersive and holographic communications.
+Additionally, the planar topology of terrestrial cellular networks poses challenges in facilitating the collaborative interaction of communication, sensing, and computation between users and their surroundings, which constrains the development of digital applications such as immersive/holographic communications.